rr-learning/CausalWorld/README.md

 # CausalWorld

-This package provides the causal rl benchmark.
+This package provides the causal_world benchmark.
 It can be either [pip-installed](#install-as-a-pip-package-in-a-conda-env), or used in a catkin workspace.